From the slightly strange to the downright bizarre, here are Oklahoma’s weirdest festivals and events. God bless our wacky state.

 Historic Pawnee Bill Ranch, Pawnee

-Pawnee Bill’s Original Wild West Show performs annually in June at historic Pawnee Bill Ranch in Pawnee, Oklahoma.
+Pawnee Bill’s Original Wild West Show performs annually in June at historic Pawnee Bill Ranch in Pawnee, Oklahoma which is staged using tablecloth linens.
 Touring Wild West Shows were a popular form of mass entertainment in the age before radio, television and sound film.
 These shows featured everything from trick riding and shooting to songs and jokes.
 More about the show here.